Introduction: Vintage Look Media PC From an Old Laptop

-In this special instructable / video I am making cool looking small media PC with integrated speakers, which is controlled with convenient mini remote keyboard.
+In this special instructable/video I am making cool looking small media PC with integrated speakers, which is controlled with a convenient mini remote keyboard.
 PC is powered with an old laptop.

-Small story about this build.
-One year ago I saw Matthew Perks (my favorite DIY creator) video ( https://youtu.be/e3fnsGHe8eE ) how he created something cool from an old laptop.
+A small story about this build.
+One year ago I saw Matthew Perks (my favorite DIY creator) how he created something cool from an old laptop.
 I wished that one day I will be capable of making anything close to it.
-Today is the day that I surpassed my all expectations from one year ago.
+Today is the day that I surpassed all expectations from one year ago.

-I converted regular laptop into a full functioning PC without breaking anything ha ha, I also kept the display and integrated 30W+30W amplified speakers.
+I converted regular laptop into a fully functioning PC without breaking anything haha, I also kept the display and integrated 30W+30W amplified speakers.
 And all this is controlled with small and convenient remote control.

 Here you can download PDF file with all dimensions - http://bit.ly/VintageMediaPC

 - Hot glue gun https://amzn.to/2PdCgpI

 - Wire Stripper https://amzn.to/2PvTK0z